helena-project/beetle/gateway/README.md

 Connect with the gateway protocol, where name is the name of the gateway.

 * ```device id```
-Connect the device with local id of the device at the gateway.
+Connect the device with local id at the remote gateway.

 ## Examples directory
 This contains sample whitelist and static mapping configuration files.